tomwimmenhove/subarufobrob/README.md

  - 2005 - 2010 Subaru Outback

 # Solution
 Don't use the most predictable sequential type of rolling code.
-Don't send the command twice so that, in case of Samy Kamkar's rolljam attack, not even the XOR checksum has to be recalculated when changing a lock to an unlock command, since the 2 commands cancel each other out, leaving the checksum in tact.
+Don't send the command twice so that, in case of Samy Kamkar's rolljam attack, not even the XOR checksum has to be recalculated when changing a lock to an unlock command, since the 2 commands cancel each other out, leaving the checksum intact.

 # Required hardware
 In order to run the exploit, a receiver and transmitter, capable of receiving and transmitting on the 433MHz ISM band, are necessary.
 In our case, we're using an RTL-SDR RTL2832U DBV-T tuner USB dongle as a receiver and a Raspberry Pi B+ v1.2 with **rpitx** as a transmitter.
 The Raspberry Pi is also used as the host computer for the exploit to run on.
 Furthermore, a USB WiFi dongle is used in conjunction with **hostapd** in order to be able to remotely connect (ssh) to the Raspberry Pi for control.
 Alternatively, a Raspberry Pi Zero W could probably be used in order to negate the need for the additional WiFi dongle and further reduce the physical footprint and cost of the device, although this has not been tested.
-The RTL-SDR dongle should be fitted with a suitable 433MHz antenna to allow for acceptable reception of the keyfob's signal.
+The RTL-SDR dongle should be fitted with a suitable 433MHz antenna to allow for acceptable reception of the key fob's signal.
 On the Tx side, a quarter-wavelength (173mm or 6.8") wire can be soldered directly to GPIO 18 (Pin 12 of the GPIO header P1) on the Raspberry Pi.
 Finally some type of portable power source is required for portable operation, I.E a li-ion power bank.
 Total cost of the hardware, when using the Raspberry Pi Zero W, should under $25 (not including a power bank).

 # Building